jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Standards/1_Aero_Standards.typ

 #quote(attribution: [#gls("easa") #gls("cs")-25 @EASA_CS_25])[the maximum working pressure must include the maximum normal operating pressure, the transient and surge pressures, tolerances of any pressure limiting means and possible pressure variations in the normal operating modes.
 Transient or surge pressures need not be considered except where these exceed the maximum normal operating pressure multiplied by 1.10.]

 Furthermore, temperature influence and proof of strength are addressed.
-Specifically, the following three requirements are made for the proof of strength:
+Specifically, the following three specifications are outlined for the proof of strength:

 + Compliance with the test and burst factors from @tab_1.
 These factors, obtained from CS 25.1453, are to be used in conjunction with the maximum working pressure.